snipkit/octotask/README.md

 - ✅ PromptLibrary to have different variations of prompts for different use cases (@thecodacus)
 - ✅ Detect package.json and commands to auto install & run preview for folder and git import (@wonderwhy-er)
 - ✅ Selection tool to target changes visually (@emcconnell)
-- ✅ Detect terminal Errors and ask bolt to fix it (@thecodacus)
+- ✅ Detect terminal Errors and ask octotask to fix it (@thecodacus)
-- ✅ Detect preview Errors and ask bolt to fix it (@wonderwhy-er)
+- ✅ Detect preview Errors and ask octotask to fix it (@wonderwhy-er)
 - ✅ Add Starter Template Options (@thecodacus)
 - ✅ Perplexity Integration (@meetpateltech)
 - ✅ AWS Bedrock Integration (@kunjabijukchhe)
 - ✅ Add a "Diff View" to see the changes (@toddyclipsgg)
-- ⬜ **HIGH PRIORITY** - Prevent bolt from rewriting files as often (file locking and diffs)
+- ⬜ **HIGH PRIORITY** - Prevent octotask from rewriting files as often (file locking and diffs)
 - ⬜ **HIGH PRIORITY** - Better prompting for smaller LLMs (code window sometimes doesn't start)
 - ⬜ **HIGH PRIORITY** - Run agents in the backend as opposed to a single model call
 - ✅ Deploy directly to Netlify (@xKevIsDev)